12d Synergy + OpenRoads Quick Sheet

 1.2.1.
 The ‘Get All’ Function

 The Get All function caches selected information to an individual’s local workspace, without opening or checking out the files.
-It can be performed at a folder level by using the Get All right-click option on the folder in the job tree of 12d Synergy.
+It can be performed at a folder level by using the Get All right-click option on the folder in the 12d Synergy job tree.

-Performing this action on the References folder prior to opening a .dgn file ensures that OpenRoads can find the correct and latest references in your local cache.
+Performing this action on the References folder before opening a .dgn file ensures that OpenRoads can find the correct and latest references in your local cache.

 If the latest files already exist in your local cache, they will not be downloaded again.
-The version on the local cache will remain read-only unless changes need to be made and the file needs to be checked out and edited.
-This workflow ensures a single point of truth and the file history is maintained for all files.
+The version in the local cache will remain read-only unless changes are needed and the file has to be checked out and edited.
+This workflow ensures a single point of truth and maintains file history for all files.

 1.2.2.
 Download Dependency Rule

-A download dependency rule is a way to automate preforming a Get All in 12d Synergy.
-This makes working with files easier by getting any of the necessary peripheral information automatically during the process of opening the file.
+A download dependency rule is a way to automate performing a Get All in 12d Synergy.
+This makes working with files easier by automatically retrieving any necessary peripheral information when opening the file.

-To set up a Download Dependency rule on your system, administration access is required.
+To set up a Download Dependency rule on your system, you require administrative access.
 A simplified process for setting up a download dependency rule is mentioned below.

 Graphical user interface, text, application, email Description automatically generated